bfriesen/Abstracts/README.md

 Bio
 ===

 Brian Friesen has been pretending to be a developer for the last 8 years and lives in constant fear of being found out.
-He still can't believe he was chosen for an MVP Award for C#.
+He still can't believe he received a C# MVP in 2014.
 As an occasional public speaker, he prefers to talk about things that are slightly out in left field.
-He lives in Detroit and works for a seriously great company, Quicken Loans.
+He lives near Detroit and works for a seriously great company, Quicken Loans.